USC-Racing-Vehicle-Dynamics/Tire-Models/README.md

 2. Add [Magic Formula Tyre Tool](https://www.mathworks.com/matlabcentral/fileexchange/111375-magic-formula-tyre-tool) to your MATLAB Toolbox, this will make ```magicformula()``` function available.

-3. Place the fitted tire data and the scripts under the same path in your MATLAB, and run the scripts.
+3. Place the fitted tire data and the scripts in the same path in your MATLAB, and run the scripts.